olovajs/olovakitRouter/README.md

-# router.js is under construction
+# olovakitRouter is under construction